-The show has greatly influenced my work, with stories such as The Evil of the Daleks, in which the Doctor incites a group of Daleks to rebel against their conformist regime, preaching the lesson, ‘question everything and think for yourself’.
+Elements of the show have greatly influenced my work.
+Stories such as The Evil of the Daleks, in which the Doctor incites a group of Daleks to rebel against their conformist regime, preaching the lesson, ‘question everything and think for yourself’.
 And characters such as Ace, a rebellious outsider, who the Doctor helps to come of age.
 And its focus on ethics has undoubtedly inspired my desire to promote moral messages.
 I plan to evaluate stories from every era of the show.